The 60-Second Personality Test That Will Reveal If You're 'Too Nice'

 Your co-worker could have told you something was going on at home and that he had to leave, but that he would work from home or come in early the next day to catch up.

-If you’re being nice to protect yourself from blow back or, heaven forbid, from someone calling you a mean name, it may be time to stand up for yourself.
+If you’re being nice to protect yourself from blowback or, heaven forbid, from someone calling you a mean name, it may be time to stand up for yourself.

 Be assertive and learn to tolerate a little unpleasant pushback.
-It’s true, everyone may not like you when you take a stand, but the cost of being a doormat is too high.
+It’s true, that everyone may not like you when you take a stand, but the cost of being a doormat is too high.

 Worry less about what everyone else thinks and feels and stop taking care of everyone but yourself.
+Self-care is so important that according to studies from the National Council for Mental Well-Being, engaging in self-care has been proven to eliminate anxiety and depression and increase happiness while reducing stress.

 Consider polite, respectful, constructive feedback and creative solutions to address the inconsiderate behavior of others.
 If you would like to be treated better, remember that nice guys sometimes finish last.